 First pass drilling within the Long Lake area intersected a 1.6 metre radioactive structure in LL08-05 (including 269 ppm U over 0.5 m) and two narrow mineralized structures in LL08-07 (611 ppm U and 237 ppm U over 0.1 and 0.2 m, respectively).
 Two of three eastern electromagnetic conductors drill-tested in 2008 at Long Lake are now known to reflect altered, graphitic rocks.
-Over 7 kilometers of favourable EM conductors remain to be drill tested in the Long Lake area.
+Over 5 kilometres of favourable EM conductors remains to be drill tested in the Long Lake area.

-10. SAMPLE PREPARATION, ANALYSES AND SECURITY
+11. SAMPLE PREPARATION, ANALYSES AND SECURITY

-10.1 Sample Preparation
+11.1 Sample Preparation